Public Health Q&As

 - Emergency preparedness and response

 Consideration of additional services is ongoing.
-The County will engage with members of the public and partner organizations to ensure that the needs of the community continue to be met, and to fine-tune services offered.
+The County in engaging with members of the public and partner organizations to ensure that the needs of the community continue to be met, and to fine-tune services offered.

 What happens after Dec.
 31, 2022?